 (b) make a severance payment to the other employee under Part 5.

-(3) An employing authority which makes a severance payment under subregulation (2) is to give the Minister such information concerning the severance payment as the Minister requires.
+(3) An employing authority which makes a severance payment under subregulation (2) is to give the Commissioner such information concerning the severance payment as the Commissioner requires.

+[Regulation17 amended in Gazette 5 Nov 2010 p.
+5569.]

 18. Benefits to which registered employees accepting offers of offices, posts or positions are entitled

 (1) An employing authority whose offer of an office, post or position is accepted by a registered employee shall credit the registered employee with all accrued and accruing rights to annual leave, long service leave and sick leave, as calculated in accordance with the relevant award, up to the time of that acceptance, and, subject to the provisions of the award, allow the registered employee to take accrued leave at any reasonable time or, in the case of sick leave, during any period of sickness.